-How long is certification good for?
+How long is certification valid?

 What does one contact mean?

-One contact means your client’s arrangements will be handled through one department and primarily with one individual.
+One contact means your client’s arrangements will be handled through one department and with only one individual.
 Required services under the certification “umbrella” must include: 1) meeting space, 2) dining service and/or catering, 3) audio visual services, and 4) lodging (if required by the program).